DarkRiftNetworking/DarkRift.Documentation/advanced/debugging_common_issues/recycling_warnings.md

 ## Solutions
 ### Fix the Recycling Issue
-Fixing the root recycling issue is the best solution to fix this warning, however there is no easy way of finding which of the specific object usages are causing the warning to be displayed as DarkRift does not have this information to provide to you.
+Fixing the root recycling issue is the best solution to fix this warning, however there is no easy way of finding which of the specific object usages are causing the warning to be displayed as %DarkRift does not have this information to provide to you.
 You will need to search through all usages of the particular object with the issue manually.

 To fix the snippet above, the writer should be wrapped in a `using` statement:
 ```csharp